 The Board discussed the investment performance of Oaktree Strategic Income, LLC, the private fund managed by the Oaktree Strategic Credit team that most closely approximates the Company's present investment strategy.
-The Board noted that, as of March 31, 2017, the current yield on that account was 9.2%, the current average coupon was 9.1% and that the 10 largest holdings represented 38.1% of committed capital.
-The Board discussed how the performance of this account compared to the Company's recent performance, focusing on the composition of the portfolio, and that of the Company's peer group.
+The Board discussed the historical performance of this account as compared to the Company's recent performance, focusing on the composition of the portfolio, and also noted that this account's historical performance compared favorably to the average total return of the five largest business development companies by equity.